Documentation

 Back up and restore data

-This page documents an earlier version of InfluxDB.
-InfluxDB v2 is the latest stable version.
+This page documents an earlier version of InfluxDB OSS.
+InfluxDB OSS v2 is the latest stable version.
 See the equivalent InfluxDB v2 documentation.

-Use the InfluxDB 1.8 backup and restore utilities to prevent unexpected data loss and preserve the ability to restore data if it ever is lost.
-These utilities let you:
+Use the InfluxDB OSS 1.11 backup, restore, export, and import utilities to prevent unexpected data loss and preserve the ability to restore data if it ever is lost.

 • Back up and restore multiple databases at a time.